zxzhaixiang/vote_prediction/README.md

 Total new votes to be added to Biden:  2978

-State nv likes to add additional  2978 marginal votes to Biden.
+State nv likely to add additional  2978 marginal votes to Biden.
 Total Biden marginal vote: 14416

 Biden will win NV